Aman-vijay/AskPdf/README.md

 A powerful full-stack web application that allows users to upload and interact with PDF documents through an intelligent chat interface.
 Designed to provide a seamless experience for reading, understanding, and querying documents using AI.

-Built using Next.js, Node.js/Express, and Google Gemini API, the app implements a Retrieval-Augmented Generation (RAG) pipeline for highly relevant and contextual answers.
+Built using React Js, Node.js/Express, and Google Gemini API, the app implements a Retrieval-Augmented Generation (RAG) pipeline for highly relevant and contextual answers.

 ##  Overview